- Devonshire Arms

 76 Smedley Street

-Newly open on 13th June, this cosy, split-level micro pub has now been acquired by Aldwark Brewery.
-It is situated opposite the DCC County Hall building at the jct of Smedley St and Bank Rd.
+Opened on 13th June 2019, this cosy, split-level micro pub has now been acquired by Aldwark Brewery.
+It is situated opposite the DCC County Hall building at the junction of Smedley St and Bank Rd.
 They have beer, wine, gin and pork pies, check their facebook page for updates.

 - Gate (Designate @ The Gate)